 - a.
-To retract the joystick, push outward on the inside of joystick. - Push the joystick away from the front of the armrest until it locks into the swing-away position. - c.
-To return to forward position, push the front of the joystick mount forward until it locks into place.
+To retract the joystick, push outward on the inside of joystick. - Push the joystick away from the front of the armrest until it locks into the swingaway position. - To return to forward position, push the front of the joystick mount forward until it locks into place.

-Rotate the Midline Mount.
+Rotating the Midline Mount.

 - a.
 Push in on the release button (D) at the end of the joystick arm. - b.
 The Joystick and midline arm should rotate out of the way. - c.
-To return to midline position, repeat step I and rotate the joystick mount back to its original position until it locks into place.
+To return to midline position, repeat step (a) and rotate the joystick mount back to its original position until it locks into place.